Liaoworking/GHImageMemoryCostDetector/README.md

-# GHImageSizeDetector
+# GHImageMemoryCostDetector

-an easy way to show the memory size and disk cost in your UIImageView
+an easy way to show the memory cost in your UIImageView, as a reference, to optimise app's memory usage.

 ![Swift Version](https://img.shields.io/badge/xCode-9.1+-blue.svg)
 ![Swift Version](https://img.shields.io/badge/iOS-7.0+-blue.svg)